jsribar/MathematicalExpressionEvaluator/README.md

 * Supports parentheses to override operator precedence.
 * Includes support for standard mathematical functions with one (e.g. _sin_, _sqrt_) or two arguments (e.g. _atan2_, _pow_).
 * Includes basic mathematical constants (_e_, _π_).
+* Numeric values can be entered as floating point numbers (e.g. 3.14159) or in scientific format (e.g. 314159e-5). __Note__: only decimal point is allowed as a decimal separator since comma is used as function argument separator.
 * Additional custom functions and constants can be defined in the runtime.
 * Parser reports error for an invalid expression, with exact position where error occured.